tdwg/tcs2/docs/tcs-terms.md

 **Comments**

-This is the 'replaced synonym' of the Botanical Code, which is to an avowed  substitute ('nom. nov.') what 'basionym' is to a new combination  ('comb. nov.')
+In the Zoological Code, a 'replacement name' is a name established to replace  an already established name.
+The term used in the Botanical Code is 'avowed  substitute'.
+In both Codes (maybe all nomenclatural codes) the latin term  'nomen novum' (nom. nov.) is used as well.
+In the Botanical Code,  `replacementNameFor` is a 'replaced synonym', which is to an avowed  substitute ('nom. nov.') what 'basionym' is to a new combination  ('comb. nov.').

 ### tcs:conservedAgainst